goodrain/.github/profile/README.md

 ## What is Rainbond ?

 Rainbond is a cloud native multi cloud application management platform, which is easy to use and does not need to understand containers, kubernetes and underlying complex technologies.
 It supports the management of multiple kubernetes clusters and the management of the whole life cycle of enterprise applications.
-The main functions include application development environment, application market, micro service architecture, application delivery, application operation and maintenance, application level multi cloud management, etc.

 ## Quickstart